ory/kratos-client-dotnet/docs/V0alpha2Api.md

 <a name="initializeselfservicesettingsflowforbrowsers"></a>
 # **InitializeSelfServiceSettingsFlowForBrowsers**
-> KratosSelfServiceSettingsFlow InitializeSelfServiceSettingsFlowForBrowsers (string cookie = null)
+> KratosSelfServiceSettingsFlow InitializeSelfServiceSettingsFlowForBrowsers (string returnTo = null)

 Initialize Settings Flow for Browsers

 This endpoint initializes a browser-based user settings flow.
 Once initialized, the browser will be redirected to `selfservice.flows.settings.ui_url` with the flow ID set as the query parameter `?flow=`.
 If no valid Ory Kratos Session Cookie is included in the request, a login flow will be initialized.
 If this endpoint is opened as a link in the browser, it will be redirected to `selfservice.flows.settings.ui_url` with the flow ID set as the query parameter `?flow=`.
 If no valid user session was set, the browser will be redirected to the login endpoint.
-If this endpoint is called via an AJAX request, the response contains the settings flow without any redirects or a 403 forbidden error if no valid session was set.
+If this endpoint is called via an AJAX request, the response contains the settings flow without any redirects or a 401 forbidden error if no valid session was set.
+Depending on your configuration this endpoint might return a 403 error if the session has a lower Authenticator Assurance Level (AAL) than is possible for the identity.
+This can happen if the identity has password + webauthn credentials (which would result in AAL2) but the session has only AAL1.
+If this error occurs, ask the user to sign in with the second factor (happens automatically for server-side browser flows) or change the configuration.
+If this endpoint is called via an AJAX request, the response contains the flow without a redirect.
+In the case of an error, the `error.id` of the JSON response body can be one of:  `security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred. `session_inactive`: No Ory Session was found - sign in a user first. `security_identity_mismatch`: The requested `?return_to` address is not allowed to be used.
+Adjust this in the configuration!
 This endpoint is NOT INTENDED for clients that do not have a browser (Chrome, Firefox, ...) as cookies are needed.
 More information can be found at [Ory Kratos User Settings & Profile Management Documentation](../self-service/flows/user-settings).

 ### Example
 ```csharp